Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Gorgeous views of the Dragon's Tail hike in Madeira.

-If you’re staying in Funchal and plan to take the 113 bus to the hike then try and catch the first bus or at least one of the earlier buses.
+If you’re staying in Funchal and plan to take the 113 bus to the hike, then try to catch the first bus (or at least one of the earlier buses).
+And have your pre-booked time slot sorted beforehand.

-If you’re renting a car then try and be there around 8:30 am – 9 am and beat the crowds!
-Or try hitting the trail for sunrise!
+If you’re renting a car, then try to be there around 8:30 am – 9 am and beat the majority of the crowds!
+Or even better, try hitting the trail for sunrise!

-If you’re travelling during the winter or during shoulder season then timing isn’t as important.
+If you’re travelling during the winter or during shoulder season, timing is less important, but as Madeira is seeing an increase in popularity, it’s starting to get busy year-round.

 You may also like…